Kirtland's Warbler Initiative

 The work is paying off.
 Once at a low of 167 singing males in 1987, the numbers now top 2,000 – an indication that the population is strong enough to consider delisting from the Endangered Species List.

 The Kirtland’s Warbler Initiative will strive to build the support network necessary to make delisting possible and ensure that the warbler continues to thrive into the future - the ultimate conservation goal.
-The program was launched through a generous grant by the National Fish and Wildlife Foundation.
+The program is supported through a generous grant by the National Fish and Wildlife Foundation.

 - Build a stakeholder group to develop the framework for successful Kirtland’s warbler and jack pine forest management beyond delisting